Muqsit/RPEncrypter/README.md

 # RPEncrypter
 A PocketMine-MP plugin that automatically encrypts all loaded resource packs.

 Just install the plugin and restart your server.
+All loaded resource packs (such as ones defined in your `resource_packs/resource_packs.yml`) will automatically be encrypted.
+This plugin uses your machine ID as the encryption key.

 ## API
 [`ResourcePackEncrypter::encrypt()`](https://github.com/Muqsit/RPEncrypter/blob/master/src/muqsit/rpencrypter/ResourcePackEncrypter.php) encrypts resource packs with the supplied encryption-key.